SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

+\textit{\textbf{Technical Challenge.}} Direct pseudo-labeling can amplify errors under label-limited conditions, especially when confidence is estimated from a single prediction source.
+High-confidence logits may still reflect spurious biases rather than reliable sample-level supervision. \\ \textit{\textbf{Design Rationale.}} We derive pseudo-labels from the agreement between two complementary sources: task-prior predictions, which emphasize inter-class separability, and prototype-based predictions, which capture intra-class variation.

-\textbf{Reliability Induction via Confidence-Aware Fusion.} Task priors emphasize inter-class separability, while prototype clustering captures intra-class variation.
-To leverage the complementary information and induce reliable pseudo-labels for EFM, we assign a pseudo-label $\hat{y}_j$ only when the prior prediction $\hat{y}_j^{\mathrm{prior}}$ agrees with the prototype prediction $\hat{y}_j^{\mathrm{proto}}$.
+We assign a pseudo-label $\hat{y}_j$ only when the prior prediction $\hat{y}_j^{\mathrm{prior}}$ agrees with the prototype prediction $\hat{y}_j^{\mathrm{proto}}$.
 We further quantify the reliability of agreed predictions using a confidence-aware fusion mechanism inspired by Dempster-Shafer theory~\citep{denoeux2000neural}.

 \begin{lemma} In the singleton-only scenario and without ignorance mass, the Dempster-Shafer combination rule degenerates to $m(\{\omega_c\}) = \frac{m_1(\{\omega_c\})\, m_2(\{\omega_c\})} {\sum_{j} m_1(\{\omega_j\})\, m_2(\{\omega_j\})}$, where $m_1(\cdot)$ and $m_2(\cdot)$ denote the basic belief assignments (BBAs) provided by two evidence sources, and $\omega_c \in \Omega$ represents the $c$-th singleton hypothesis in the frame of discernment $\Omega$. \end{lemma}